 However thanks to a recent project (which I’ll share more of very soon!
 It’s a GOOD one!), I ordered something I’ve wanted to try for a VERY long time.

-I’ve always wanted some kind of water feature in the yard, however I didn’t want to fuss with electricity, water pumps, an electric cord and the high expense and upkeep that comes with it.
+I’ve always wanted some kind of water feature in the yard, however I didn’t want to fuss with electricity, water pumps, an electric cord, electrical outlet and the high expense and upkeep that comes with it.

 I am still searching for a bird bath in the bird sanctuary area being created, however I’ve always wanted something closer to where I sit.
 A full-out pond seemed too much.
 Just a smaller, simpler feature would be nice.
 Maybe even movable…